sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 == Frequency Analysis Tools ==

-Frequency analysis is a technique for breaking a substitution cipher that is based on the frequencies that letters appear in the English language.
+Frequency analysis is a technique for breaking a substitution cipher that utilizes the frequencies that letters appear in the English language.
 For example, E is the most common letter in the English language, so if a piece of encrypted text had many instances of the letter Q, you would guess that Q had been substituted in for E. The next two interacts create a couple of basic tools that could be useful in cracking a substitution cipher.

 === Letter Frequency Counter ===
 by Rebecca Lauren Miller, Katherine Stange

 This tool looks at the percentage of appearances of each letter in the input text and plots these percentages.
-The encrypted input text is a bit strange, but was constructed by Amy Feaver to give a short block text that matched the frequencies of letters in the English language relatively well, to make this message easier to decrypt.
+The encrypted input text is a bit strange, but was constructed by Amy Feaver to give a short block of text that matched the frequencies of letters in the English language relatively well, to make this message easier to decrypt.

 {{{#!sagecell
 #Last Edited 8/8/19 at 2:36pm

-pretty_print(html("<h1>Frequency Analysis Distribution</h1>"))
+pretty_print(html("<h1>Letter Frequency Counter</h1>"))
-print "This interact prints a bar graph of the distribution of the letters in the input text.
+print "This interact prints a bar graph showing the distribution of letters in the input text.
 Warning: the smaller the input text the less accurate the distribution will be.
 Letters that do not occur will not appear in the graph."
 # Initial text is "Greetiiiings my name is Weeegbert Deuce the True Eater of the Toupee.
 Hear ye, hear ye!
 Dee dee dee.
 A head of these liger cubs carrying the trippy tomahawks are coming fo' thee.
 Take shelters in the tombs.
 Tammy ran to the other townspeople and aardvarks.
 What is her ETA?
 Her ETA please!
 Toil, bring your food cups and oil and be swift.
 The women and the child Occotion CIII should pick bamboo at Atitisoting.
 See?
 Nanna Wu Shacah's inner noodle cups: not nuutty sesame notions."

 @interact